-With the bounded region $\mathcal{B}$ partitioned into hexagons contained within $\mathcal{B} \cap H_{r}$, the analysis proceeds whereby the original problem of estimating the sharp threshold interval length in the continuum is now replaced by the problem of estimating the length in the hexagonal partition framework.
-As such, definitions of connectivity and the increasing property are defined in the new framework.
-Then, the continuity and existence results are shown to still hold in the new framework.
+With the bounded region $\mathcal{B}$ partitioned into hexagons, the analysis proceeds, whereby the original problem of estimating the sharp threshold interval length in the continuum is now replaced by a similar problem in the hexagonal partition.
+Connectivity and the increasing property are redefined.
+Continuity and existence results are shown to still hold.
 Later, an analogue to thm. $(\ref{continuum_probability_upper_lower_bound})$ is stated and proven.